 - This one is very supportive and sturdy

 - It comes with a locking mechanism of the lacing system, a result of which, once engaged, is that they remain tucked in unobtrusively

 - Hard outsole makes them ideal for trail running

 - According to some customers they are less durable than expected

-Saucony Men’s ProGrid Ride 3 Running Shoe
+Saucony Men’s ProGrid Ride 5 Running Shoe

 This one is another great product from Saucony that addresses the issue of pronation very seriously.
-It delivers fantastic stability with superior cushioning for absorbing excess impact on the foot while running.
+It delivers fantastic stability with extra cushioning for absorbing excess impact on the foot while running.